MikePacey/Lancaster-HEC/docs/monitoring.rst

 for an explanation of job memory reservation requests.

 .. note::
-   Users granted access to the HEC as an exception to usual access policy will have smaller quotas than the examples given.
+   Users granted access to the HEC as an exception to the usual access policy will have smaller quotas than the examples given.

 Resource quotas can be viewed using the **qquota** command: